ZackWilde27/FlatOut2-HLSLToSHA/README.md

 Use ```ZacksShaderValidator.exe``` to check if the shader will run in-game.

 Clicking 'Validate SHA' will prompt you for an SHA file to validate, then show the errors in a message box.

+<br><br>

+# Using the Decompiler
+It's a python script that turns an SHA file back into HLSL meant for my compiler.

+It's meant to make templates from the original shaders automatically, but it can also be used to verify that the compiler wrote what you told it, just in case.

+At the start it'll prompt you for an SHA file to decompile, the resulting hlsl file will be in the same place with _decompiled added to the name.

+I'm still going to be focusing on the compiler until it's done, but I got the decompiler working well enough that I decided to release it